Steve Hokuf

 Stephen Melvin Hokuf (September 26, 1910 – July 1, 2000) was an American football player and coach.
-He played college football at the University of Nebraska and professionally in the National Football League (NFL) as a quarterback and fullback for the Boston Redskins from 1933 to 1935.
+He played college football for the Nebraska Cornhuskers and professionally in the National Football League (NFL) as a quarterback and fullback for the Boston Redskins from 1933 to 1935.
 Hokuf served as the head football coach at Lafayette College from 1952 to 1957, compiling a record of 25–27.

+Hokuf also competed on the Nebraska basketball team and track and field team, where he was a Big Six Conference champion in the javelin throw.